Closing date: 19 January 2015

 For further details and to apply for the position download the job description, advert and an application form below or email Penny Miller at email@example.com for an application pack.
 Application is by completion of an application form.
 CVs will not be accepted.

-Applications must be received by Monday 1 December at 9.00am; interviews will be held on Wednesday 10 December in Maidstone, Kent.
+Applications must be received by Monday 19 January at 12.00 noon; interviews will be held on Wednesday 28 January in Maidstone, Kent.

 Soundhub, the music education hub for Kent, is seeking to recruit a team of instrumental teachers to teach on its whole class instrumental teaching programme at Key Stage 2, MusicPlus.

-MusicPlus is a 30 week programme with in-built professional development and is a wonderful vehicle for introducing children in year 4 to the joys of music making for free!
+MusicPlus is a 30 week programme with in-built professional development and is a wonderful vehicle for introducing children in year 4 to the joys of music making!

 Teachers will teach within the Soundhub MusicPlus framework, attend at least one day of professional development per year and participate in the Soundhub quality assurance programme.
 This is a peer to peer initiative designed to support the development of MusicPlus teachers.